kmoppel/kmoppel.github.io/_posts/2025-03-27-til-starting-in-read-only-the-easy-way.md

 in any other [default location](https://www.postgresql.org/docs/17/app-psql.html#APP-PSQL-FILES-PSQLRC) for that matter.

 This haha, reminds me of a mean prank I once pulled on a new junior colleague.
-Namely - on a shared Postgres server that we both administered, I suddenly planted a rigged *.psqlrc* file to output something like:
+Namely - on a shared Postgres server that we both administered, I suddenly planted a rigged *.psqlrc* file to auto-execute something like:

 ```
+\pset tuples_only on
-SELECT 'Instance shutdown signal received, Rebooting in 3 seconds ... press CTRL-ALT-9 + CTRL-ALT-5 to abort' AS "Postmaster process" ;
+SELECT 'WARNING: Instance shutdown triggered, rebooting in 3 seconds ...' ;
+SELECT 'Press CTRL-ALT-9 + CTRL-ALT-5 to abort' ;
 SELECT pg_sleep(3);
+SELECT 'Just joking ;)' ;
+\pset tuples_only off
 ```

 and then watched him across the desk suddenly starting to hit the keyboard frantically :D Fun times.
 But the lesson is actually